tm-a-t/telegram-bot-handbook/en/interaction/stickers.md

 # Managing Sticker Sets and Custom Emoji Sets

 Bots (and only bots) can create sticker sets and custom emoji sets.
-Each pack must have a user as its owner.
+Each pack must have a user specified as its owner.

-A common way for people to create and manage sticker sets is through [@Stickers](https://t.me/stickers) bot, but other bots can be used as well.
+A common way for people to create and manage sticker sets is through [@Stickers](https://t.me/stickers) bot, but other bots can do it as well.

-Bots are able to create, rename, and delete sets.
+Bots are able to create, rename, edit, and delete sets.

-::: info Emoji
+::: info Custom emoji
 Only premium users may use custom emoji from sets.
 Nevertheless, custom emoji sets can be created by any bots and owned by any users.
 :::

 ## Formats

-Sticker sets and custom emoji set may be static (PNG or WEBP), animated (in a special format based on Lottie), or video (WEBM).
-Furthermore, a set of single color emoji may be adaptive, meaning that users with dark theme will see it in a light color and vice versa.
+Sticker sets and custom emoji set may be static (PNG or WEBP), video (WEBM), or animated (in a special format based on Lottie).
+Furthermore, a set of single color emoji may be adaptive, meaning that users will see it in the same color as the text regardless of their color theme.

 ## Related links